CycleSoftware/cyclesoftware.github.io/source/includes/cs-whm/_outbound_orders.md

 ## Cancel order ##

-Cancels an outbound order.
-Be aware, this will not cancel the supplier order in POS account.
+Cancels an outbound order and will attempt to cancel the related supplier order in POS.

 | URL parameter        | Type      | Description                                                |
 |----------------------|-----------|------------------------------------------------------------|